 Primary forest at Kalwe: Much of Malawi had large trees like this

 Deforestation of lower slopes by subsistence farmers

 Malawi was previously heavily forested.
-However, according to the Food and Agriculture Organization of the United Nations (FAO), forest cover is now just 27.2% of the total land area of Malawi.
+However, according to the Food and Agriculture Organization of the United Nations (FAO), forest cover is now just 26.4% of the total land area of Malawi (UN data 2016) (fallen from 34.4% in 2010 and 41.4% in 1990).
 The Northern Region, where RIPPLE Africa is based, has more forested areas than the heavily populated Southern and Central Regions combined.